NOTE: Please place tropes related to the 2011 version in the ThunderCats (2011) Character sheet.

 The Mutants of Plun-Darr

 - Big Bad —> The Dragon: Early on, he was the Big Bad if the mutants were the main enemy that episode.
 Eventually he became Dragon with an Agenda to Ratar-O.

 - Only Sane Man: The other mutants are often idiots, and Ssslithe frequently shows immense frustration with them.

 - Dirty Coward

-- Not-So-Harmless Villain: Despite his cowardice and lean frame; he is cunning and a skilled fighter.
+- Not-So-Harmless Villain: Despite his cowardice and lean frame; he is cunning and no slouch in combat.

 - The Dragon —> Dark Chick: Early on he was Ssslithe's go-to-guy (if an extremely crappy one).
 By the time Ratar-O showed up he'd become The Dark Chick.